Anneser/SensingOthers/README.md

 In this publication, we show that the neuropeptide *pth2* is upregulated by the presence of conspecifics in zebrafish (*D. rerio*) and that this differential expression is regulated by the perception of mechanical perturbations in the surrounding water imparted by other fish.

 This repository contains two files.
 One of them is a MATLAB script that we used to activate a piezo actuator with particular activation and pause periods aking to actual zebrafish locomotion features.
-The other one contains all &#916 C_{t}_ values we obtained by qPCR and used for statistical analysis.
+The other one contains all delta Ct values we obtained by qPCR and used for statistical analysis.

 ## Figure 4
 We describe how mechanical stimulation can activate pth2 transcription.
 The accompanying code to activate a piezo mechanical stimulator is provided here.